 Remember that if you claim a tax treaty benefit, you must file a tax return for the year in which you claimed that benefit, even if none of your income was taxed.
 Failure to file the tax return can cause the U.S. government to reject your treaty benefit claim.

 Yes.
 All nonresidents must file a tax return for every year they are in the United States.
 The law requires U.S. employers to withhold a standard percentage of tax from each employee and to pay that tax to the U.S. government.
-Individuals must file a tax return at the end of each year to determine whether they owe additional taxes, or to request a refund if their employer deducted too much tax.
+Individuals must file a tax return at the end of each year to determine whether they owe additional taxes, or to request a refund if their employer deducted too much tax from their wages during the year.

 Form 1042-S, "Foreign Person's U.S. Source Income Subject to Withholding," serves two purposes.
-You may receive Form 1042-S because you either:
+You may receive Form 1042-S because you:

-- received a U.S.-source scholarship or fellowship on which you must pay tax, or
+• received a U.S.-source scholarship or fellowship on which you must pay tax, and/or

 You will receive Form 1042-S if you had a taxable scholarship or tax treaty benefit during the previous year.
 Wait to file your tax return until your Form 1042-S has arrived.
 You need the information on Form 1042-S to complete your tax return properly.
 (Note that scholarships used to cover tuition and required fees, for example a tuition scholarship for a Graduate Assistant, are not taxable and no Form 1042-S will be issued.)

-If all your income for the previous year was earned as an employee, and you did not sign up for that year’s tax treaty benefits, you will receive Form W-2 instead of Form 1042-S.
+If all your income for the 2024 was earned as an employee, and you did not sign up for 2024 tax treaty benefits, you will receive Form W-2 instead of Form 1042-S.

 Employers send Form W-2 to each employee on or before January 31st.
-If you were employed by Iowa State University during 2023, your Form W-2 for 2023 will be available in Workday starting January 19, 2024.
-To access your 2023 Form W-2:
+If you were employed by Iowa State University during 2024, your Form W-2 for 2024 will be available in Workday in January 2025.
+To access your 2024 Form W-2:

 If you were authorized to work off-campus during the year and have not received Form(s) W-2 from your off-campus employer(s) by February 1st, contact the employer(s) to request a copy.